 Hey-ho, Sammy here.
 I’m making a comic called Roar.
 It stars Michael Roar, an anthropomorphic lion.
 It also has his friends.
 Basically, it is a slice of comedic life as he navigates the pathways of life itself.
 Okay, it is a basic excuse to laugh at the pitfalls of life.

 The motivation for Roar is inspired by the original Muppet Show.
 In a nutshell, it is the show behind the show as they tried to put on a show.
-I will be making occassional appearances, and commenting on the characters as they navigate through the pitfalls… (I already said that… think… think…) as they make dumb mistakes in life.
+I will be making occasional appearances, and commenting on the characters as they navigate through the pitfalls… (I already said that… think… think…) as they make dumb mistakes in life.
+However, the more comics I make, the more it turns into a bad reality show.

 About Me: I cannot draw at all.
 I’ve tried to all my life, and I gave up a long time ago.
 However, I can perform math, computer programming, and I can write (somewhat).
 I can also write jokes.
 I’ve worked on the concept of Roar for a few years.
 I’ve thought about hiring a comic artist to draw the material I’d write, but that would mean working with an outside factor.
 I wanted complete control.
 I’ve used GIMP for over ten years, but could never draw anything worthwhile.